zimolab/PyQCodeEditor/README.md

 - Highlight for python's multi-line string are not fully behave as expected (again I don't time to look into it and find a workaround now)

-- Only Python and Json highlighters are implemented now.
+- Only python highlighter is implemented now.

-Different from the original project:
+### Different from the original project:

 - The styles and language rules are defined in json instead of xml (I don't like xml)